 Bicarbonate of soda is known to help relieve painful wind.
 Try drinking a teaspoon of bicarb stirred into a glass of water.
 Sometimes it produces gas in the stomach, so adding a few drops of lemon juice to the drink should dispel some of the gas before you drink it.
 (Caution: Do not take bicarb if you are on a low-sodium diet as it is high in sodium).

-Probiotic supplements, in liquid or capsule form, make digestion easier.
-Look for one containing live bacteria in the form of Lactobacillus acidophilus or Bifidobacteria.
+If you can't stomach the home remedies, trapped wind may be soothed by probiotic supplements, in liquid or capsule form, make digestion easier.
+Look for one containing live bacteria in the form of Lactobacillus acidophilus or Bifidobacteria, these are the best at targeting trapped wind.